luqmansen/Hanako/README.md

 Read the roadmap on the wiki [here](https://github.com/luqmansen/Hanako/wiki/Roadmap)

 ## Contributing
-For now, just fork it and create a pull request, there will be a contribution guidelines soon!
+For now, just fork it and create a PR

 ## Authors